We may receive compensation when you click on links to products from our partners.

 3D printing is particularly suited to this skill, as it requires a sharp eye for proportion, product and detail.
 Assembling with a 3D printer relies heavily on knowing the print size and mold size accurately.
 Similarly, programming a robot requires that you visualize the entire application in your head.

-While it’s unlikely that any junior in high school would be expected to create software for autonomous cars,
+While it’s unlikely that any junior in high school would be expected to create software for autonomous cars, coding is equally about design and interactivity, much like any engineering project.

 Clear and concise communication